wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 One limitation of using the cookie store is that the whole security context is passed in the cookie for every HTTP request.
 This may impact performance.

 Another small limitation is limited support for Single-Sign Out.
 It works without issues if you init servlet logout (HttpServletRequest.logout) from the application itself as the adapter will delete the KEYCLOAK_ADAPTER_STATE cookie.
-However, back-channel logout initialized from a different application isnâ€™t propagated by Keycloak to applications using cookie store.
-Hence itâ€™s recommended to use a short value for the access token timeout (for example 1 minute).
+However, back-channel logout initialized from a different application isn¡¯t propagated by Keycloak to applications using cookie store.
+Hence it¡¯s recommended to use a short value for the access token timeout (for example 1 minute).

 |      | Some load balancers do not allow any configuration of the sticky session cookie name or contents, such as Amazon ALB.
 For these, it is recommended to set the `shouldAttachRoute` option to `false`. |
 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

-##### Relative URI optimization
+##### Relative URI optimization {#}

 In deployment scenarios where Keycloak and the application is hosted on the same domain (through a reverse proxy or load balancer) it can be convenient to use relative URI options in your client configuration.